Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Introduction

 \section{Introduction}

-Understanding the molecular-level mechanisms that govern transport and selectivity in salt-rejecting membranes, such as those used in nanofiltration (NF) and reverse osmosis (RO), are imperative for the development of next-generation desalination technologies~\cite{epsztein_towards_2020,faucher_critical_2019,epsztein_elucidating_2018}.
+Understanding the molecular-level mechanisms that govern transport and selectivity in salt-rejecting membranes, such as those used in nanofiltration (NF) and reverse osmosis (RO), is necessary for the development of next-generation desalination technologies~\cite{epsztein_towards_2020,faucher_critical_2019,epsztein_elucidating_2018}.
 Numerous models have been proposed over the years to explain the observed transport and selectivity trends in these membranes.
-However, these models are still insufficient to provide the full picture of the interactions and phenomena that occur under the extreme confinement imposed by the nanometer and sub-nanometer membrane pores~\cite{wang_pore_2021,yaroshchuk_non-steric_2001,biesheuvel_theory_2023,roy_framework_2019}.
-Developing new theoretical frameworks and approaches is therefore crucial to improve our understanding of molecular transport in polymeric membranes and design future membranes that can address specific requirements~\cite{zhao_differentiating_2021,duchanois_membrane_2021,duchanois_designing_2022}.
+However, these models struggle to describe the molecular details of transport through nanometer and sub-nanometer membrane voids and channels~\cite{wang_pore_2021,yaroshchuk_non-steric_2001,biesheuvel_theory_2023,roy_framework_2019}.
+Developing improved theoretical frameworks and approaches will enhance our understanding of molecular transport in polymeric membranes and help to design future membranes that can address specific requirements~\cite{zhao_differentiating_2021,duchanois_membrane_2021,duchanois_designing_2022}.

-Since the early stages of NF and RO model development, the solution-diffusion model has been the most widely used description for transport through polymeric membranes~\cite{wijmans_solution-diffusion_1995}.
-In the solution-diffusion model, solutes and solvent must dissolve into the membrane and diffuse through it along a concentration gradient~\cite{wijmans_solution-diffusion_1995}.
-Recent work has shown that the solution-diffusion model is insufficient (and in some cases inappropriate) for explaining the molecular mechanisms governing RO and NF membrane transport~\cite{heiranian_mechanisms_2023,epsztein_towards_2020,wang_water_2023,biesheuvel_theory_2023}.
-As a result, a number of studies of RO and NF membranes have examined the utility of measuring energy barriers to membrane permeability based on either the Arrhenius framework~\cite{zhai_roles_2022,lu_dehydration-enhanced_2023,epsztein_elucidating_2018,zhou_intrapore_2020,epsztein_role_2018} or the similar but more rigorous transition-state theory framework~\cite{shefer_applying_2022,white_theoretical_2022,shefer_enthalpic_2021,rickman_temperature-variation_2014,shefer_limited_2022,kingsbury_kinetic_2024} in order to elucidate details of the molecular mechanisms of transport.